catgriffin85/project-portfolio-2-quiz/README.md

         * In the GitHub repository, navigate to the Settings tab.
         * From the source section drop-down, select the Master Branch.
-        * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon disply to indicate the successful deployment.
+        * Once the Master Branch has been selected, the page will be automatically refreshed with a detailed ribbon disply to indicate the successful deployment.

 ## Credits